osm-search/Nominatim/docs/library/Getting-Started.md

 Any configuration found in the `.env` file in this directory will automatically used.

-Yo may also configure Nominatim be setting environment variables.
+You may also configure Nominatim by setting environment variables.
 Normally, Nominatim will check the operating system environment.
 This can be overwritten by giving the constructor a dictionary of configuration parameters.